abbie-evans/vaccine-booster-optimisation/README.md

 - $N_{(a)}$ is the number of individuals in age group $a$
 - $I^{(b)}$ and $A^{(b)}$ are the numbers of individuals in group $b$ that are infectious symptomatic and asymptomatic, relatively

-A 'susceptible' individual refers to individuals who are partially susceptibile, where the level of susceptibility is determined by their immune status.
+A 'susceptible' individual refers to individuals who are partially susceptible, where the level of susceptibility is determined by their immune status.
 The relative susceptibility of an individual is given by:
 ```math
 \nu_i(t) = 1 - \text{max} \left[ f_1(\tau_1(t)), f_2(\tau_2(t)), f_3(\tau_3(t)) \right]
 ```